Personally vetted instructors

 Gergo aziendale — register & culture

-These aren't textbook expressions.
-They're the everyday words and habits that separate executives who've worked with Italian partners from those who haven't.
+These aren't textbook phrases.
+They are the everyday habits that distinguish an executive who has worked inside an Italian company from one who has only studied Italian.
 Screenshot the infographic, then book a tutor to learn the rest.

 -